wuzhigang05/readsSimulator/README.md

     python readsSimulator.py -h

- Below command will generate 10000 readsto STDOUT.
+ Below command will generate 10000 reads to STDOUT.
 By default, the frequency of 'A' and 'T' is 0.32 and that of 'C' and 'G' is 0.18.
 The mean and stdev of the length of all generated simulation reads will be exactly the same as input file -- test.fa.